simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 ## Conclusion - Making Informed Choices for Data Privacy

-Wrapping up, **Albine DeleteMe**, **OneRep**, and **Incogni** stand as valuable allies, empowering users to take control of their data privacy by effectively removing personal information from data brokers.
+Wrapping up, **Albine DeleteMe**, **OneRep**, and **Incogni** stand as valuable allies, helping users to take control of their data privacy by effectively removing personal information from data brokers.
 Each service brings unique strengths to the table, catering to diverse user needs.

 ### Making the Right Choice